-Skin Test: TB infection has traditionally been detected via a Tuberculin Skin Test (TST/Mantoux test)
+TB infection has traditionally been detected via a Tuberculin Skin Test (TST/Mantoux test)

-- A TST/ Mantoux test is performed by inserting a small needle on the inside of the arm, just under the skin, and injecting some testing material (known as tuberculin). - A health care professional (such as a physician or nurse) must inspect the injection site within 48 to 72 hours of the test. - If there is a reaction from the skin test, there will be a hard, raised bump with or without redness (the bump, not the redness, is measured.
-If the measurement of millimeters falls below a certain size, the skin test is considered negative; if it falls above a certain size, it is considered positive).

-A negative skin test usually means that the person has not been infected with the TB germ; however, there is a minimal risk of a false negative result.
+- A TST/ Mantoux test is performed by inserting a small needle on the inside of the arm, just under the skin, and injecting some testing material (known as tuberculin). - A health care professional (such as a physician or nurse) must inspect the injection site within 48 to 72 hours of the test. - If there is a reaction from the skin test, there will be a hard, raised bump with or without redness (the bump, not the redness, is measured; if the measurement falls below a certain size, the skin test is considered negative). - A negative skin test usually means that the person has not been infected with the TB germ; however, there is a minimal risk of a false negative result.
 This generally occurs with a person who has a weakened immune system or has recently been exposed to the TB disease (it can take between 2 to 10 weeks after exposure before a person tests positive).

-Blood Test: A new way to look for TB infection is via a blood test.
-The most common blood test is called a QuantiFERON TB Gold (QFT-G) test.
+A new way to look for TB infection is via a blood test.
+The most common blood test is called a QuantiFERON TB Gold (QFT) test.

-- This test requires going to a lab where a needle is used to draw small amount of blood.
+- This test requires going to a lab where a needle is used to draw 3mL of blood.
 Test results are usually ready 3 to 5 days after blood is drawn. - A negative test result usually means that the person has not been infected with the TB germ, however, there is a small risk of a false negative result.
 This generally occurs when a person has recently been exposed to the TB disease.
 It can take between 2 to 10 weeks after exposure before a person tests positive.